-The following information is for any student that is looking for housing that is reasonable near the institution facilities:

-The approximate cost for a one-bedroom apartment is \$950.00 monthly.
-Academy of Esthetics and Cosmetology has no responsibility to find or assist a student in finding housing.
+The following information is for any student that is looking for housing that is reasonable near the institution facilities: The approximate cost for a one-bedroom apartment is \$950.00 monthly.
+Western Beauty Institute has no responsibility to find or assist a student in finding housing.